 Water pollution is a major global problem, and considered one of the leading causes of death and disease worldwide.
-Water pollution is at its worst when harmful substances, usually chemicals or microorganisms, possibly contained in chemical spills, sewage, trash, or other kinds of waste products, contaminate the groundwater, streams, rivers, lakes, or the ocean,- rendering the water toxic to both humans and wildlife.
+At its worst, water pollution occurs when harmful substances, usually chemicals or microorganisms contained in chemical spills, sewage, trash, or other kinds of waste products, contaminate the groundwater, streams, rivers, lakes, or the ocean,- rendering the water toxic to both humans and/or wildlife.
 A few of the causes?
-Leaking sewer pipes that allow polluted water to seep into the environment on a daily basis, the proliferation of concrete associated with urban development, and poorly managed agricultural practices are a just a few of the many important factors effecting water quality.
+Leaking sewer pipes are a common cause that allows polluted water to seep into the environment on a daily basis.
+Another common situation is the proliferation of concrete, associated with urban development and the way it channels trash and pollutants into rivers.
+Our agricultural practices, when not managed properly, are yet another of the many important factors effecting water quality.

 Leaking Sewer Pipes

-Many of us are aware that certain aspects of our infrastructure require constant maintenance and repair.
-For example, we all know that we have aging bridges that need to be replaced.
-Highways that need to be widened, and potholes in roadways that need to be repaired.
-But did you know there’s another aspect of our infrastructure that is aging as well?; … It’s our sewer pipe systems.
-Concrete sewer pipes can crack and crumble as they grow old.
-And aggressive tree roots can pry the sewer lines open, and in their endless search for water, the tree roots can allow raw sewage to escape into the soil.
+Most likely, you are already aware that certain aspects of our infrastructure require constant maintenance and repair.
+For example, we all know that aging bridges need to be replaced.
+Highways need to be widened sometimes, and potholes in roadways need to be constantly repaired and maintained.
+But did you know there’s another aspect of our infrastructure that is aging and in need of repair as well?; … It’s our sewer pipe systems.
+But because they are out of sight, they are very easily out-of-mind as well.
+But concrete sewer pipes can crack and crumble as they grow old.
+In their endless search for water, aggressive tree roots can pry sewer lines open, and allow raw sewage to escape into the surrounding soil.
 Escaping sewage can pollute groundwater, and make its way into aquifers, streams, and rivers, and finally, even to the oceans..

 “The status of our streams, rivers, lakes, marine ecosystems and coral reefs remains critical, both in terms of species and habitats.”